 You can also create charts using the Chart menu above the data pane or the Visualization type button on an existing card.
 For the Chart menu, only charts that are compatible with your data selection will be enabled.
 For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.

-The Legend button can be used to select data from the subgroup.
+The Layer options button can be used to select data from the subgroup.
 To change the color associated with a category, click the symbol and choose a color from the palette, or enter a hex value.